Higher chromatic Thom spectra via unstable homotopy theory: Background, and some classical positive and negative results

 However, the bottom map is null (because $x$ has trivial $\H\FF_p$-Hurewicz image), so $x$ must be null in $\pi_\ast R[1/x]$.
 This is possible if and only if $R[1/x]$ is contractible, as desired.
 See Proposition \ref{thom-Z-nilp} for the analogous connection between Corollary \ref{hm-Z} and nilpotence. \end{remark}

-Since an argument similar to the proof of Theorem \ref{hm} will be necessary later, we will recall a proof of this theorem.
-The key non-formal input is the following result of Steinberger's from \cite{bmms}: \begin{theorem}[Steinberger] Let $\zeta_i$ denote the conjugate to the Milnor generators $\xi_i$ of the dual Steenrod algebra, and similarly for $\tau_i$ at odd primes.
+Since an argument similar to the proof of Theorem \ref{hm} will be necessary later in Step 2 of Section \ref{the-proof}, we will recall a proof of this theorem.
+The key non-formal input is the following result of Steinberger's from \cite[Theorems III.2.2 and III.2.3]{bmms}: \begin{theorem}[Steinberger] Let $\zeta_i$ denote the conjugate to the Milnor generators $\xi_i$ of the dual Steenrod algebra, and similarly for $\tau_i$ at odd primes.
 Then

 for $i,j+1>0$. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{hm}] By Corollary \ref{thom-univ}, the Thom spectrum $(\Omega^2 S^3)^\mu$ is the free $\E{2}$-ring with a nullhomotopy of $p$.
 Since $\H\FF_p$ is an $\E{2}$-ring with a nullhomotopy of $p$, we obtain an $\E{2}$-map $(\Omega^2 S^3)^\mu \to \H\FF_p$.
 To prove that this map is a $p$-complete equivalence, it suffices to prove that it induces an isomorphism on mod $p$ homology.